luminovang/documentation/core/cron-tasks.md

 ### schedule

-To define scheduled cron jobs within the extended `BaseCron` class, use this method.
+To define scheduled cron jobs within the extended `CoreCronTasks` class, use this method.
 Called method `service` withing the `schedule` method, each service should have its own configurations.

 ```php